mlrep/imb-drift-20/README.md

 ### Package

-We can also provide the whole package with all the data streams on request: *mlrep.contact@gmail.com*
+We can also provide the whole package with all the data streams on request.

 ## Experiments